 All evidence that the lawyer presented was not received by myself in the form of copies so that I could defend myself in court and I was completely blindsided.
 My ex, who did also legally have half custody was served outside of the alloted time and the judge still did nothing about it.
-The hearing was conducted illegally, unethically, and my rights were not extended to me.
+The hearing and the decision was conducted illegally, unethically, and my rights were not extended to me.

 Many times during the hearing my mother was proven to have committed perjury, yet her testimony was accepted as truth without a shred of evidence.
 Lie #1: My daughter did not know how to use utensils until she lived with my mother.
 Lie #2: That my mother had my daughter for 18 months.
 Lie #3: That I had always been jobless and homeless.
 Lie #4: That my mother made a police report regarding the supposed molestation.
 Lie #5: That I left my daughter in the care of my mother throughout the years and had always been in her life.
-Lie #6: That I am a methanphetamine user...the list goes on and on.
+Lie #6: That I was a methanphetamine user...the list goes on and on.

 There was also no investigation regarding whether or not my mother is a suitable guardian nor was there a mediator assigned to the case.
 In the end, my mother received all rights to deny me any access to my daughter, which she has fully abused.

 My daughter needs to be with me so she can receive the counseling that she needs and that she no longer can be mentally abused by my mother and her boyfriend.
-There is a child's life in the balance right now and I have little resources to help her.
+There is a child's life in the balance right now and I have little power to help her.
 Please help my daughter be reunited with her mother, the only person who is truly looking out for her health and well-being.